numpi/hm-toolbox/README.md

 Routines to compute matrix functions [1] and to solve matrix equations are included [1,2].

-Some features depend on external packages, namely chebfun for the construction of HODLR / HSS matrices which sample (piecewise) regular functions on a grid, and rktoolbox to solve Lyapunov / Sylvester equations with D&C methods.
-Please note that, as of now, the toolbox is comparible only with rktoolbox up to 2.6.
+Chebfun2 is required for the construction of HODLR / HSS matrices which sample (piecewise) regular functions on a grid.

 # Installation instructions